Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Introduction

-Applied with $G = Aut(\Gamma)$ we see that the restriction of $\Gamma$ to an $Aut(\Gamma)$ orbit is a subgame which is isomorphic to a homogeneous game.
-In particular, $Aut(\Gamma)$ acts transitively on the vertices if and only if $\Gamma$ is isomorphic to a homogeneous game.
+Applied with $G = Aut(\Gamma)$ we see that the restriction of $\Gamma$ to an $Aut(\Gamma)$ orbit is a subgame which is isomorphic to a coset space game.
+In particular, a tournament is point-symmetric if and only if it is isomorphic to a coset space game.

-The lexicographic product of two group games is isomorphic to a group game and the lexicographic product of two homogeneous games is isomorphic to a homogeneous game - Corollary \ref{cor23bb}. \textbf{Section \ref{secseven}:} Every game of size $7$ is isomorphic to one of the following three examples - Theorem \ref{theo29}.
+The lexicographic product of two group games is isomorphic to a group game and the lexicographic product of two coset space games is isomorphic to a coset space game. \textbf{Section \ref{secseven}:} Every game of size $7$ is isomorphic to one of the following three examples.

 \textbf{Type I-} The group game $\Gamma_I = \Gamma[[1,2,3]]$ on $\Z_7$ has $Aut(\Gamma[[1,2,3]]) = \Z_7$ acting via translation and is reducible via each pair $i, i+3$.
 The collection $\{ m_a( [1,2,3]) : a \in \Z_7^* \}$ are the $6 = \phi(7)$ game subsets of $\Z_7$ whose games are isomorphic to $\Gamma[[1,2,3]]$.